minho42/roster-ios-public/README.md

 > 2. Coworker names were not obtained without consent.
 This information is already present in the browser when you use the NSW HealthRoster.
 We simply made it more accessible.
 > 3. Being able to see who your coworkers are is one of your rights ([Know Your Rights by NSWNMA](https://www.nswnma.asn.au/wp-content/uploads/2023/08/Know-Your-Rights-A5-book.pdf#page=12))

+**Will there be an Android version?**

+> No, we currently have no plans to develop an Android version.

 ## Privacy Policy

 [Privacy Policy](privacy-policy.md)